 Lobster Newberg is a savoury dish featuring chunks of lobster tail meat.

 The lobster meat is sautéed in clarified butter.
-Cream and egg yolk are then added to the pan to make a sauce, then Madeira (some use Sherry) for flavouring, then cayenne pepper (some sustitute paprika.)
+Cream and egg yolk are then added to the pan to make a sauce, then Madeira (some use sherry) for flavouring, then cayenne pepper (some substitute paprika.)

-The dish was, we are invited to believe, first named after a Ben Wenberg, a successful and wealthy man in the shipping business importing fruit from Cuba to New York.
+The dish was reputedly first named after a Ben Wenberg, a successful and wealthy man in the shipping business importing fruit from Cuba to New York.

 Ranhofer put it on the menu, and named it after Wenberg, “Lobster à la Wenberg.”